fieldtrip/website/tutorial/source/opm_phantom.md

 ### Correcting the channel gain

 Now that we know that the channel gain is not as ideal as we would like it to be, we can correct for this.
 Ideally this is done by the manufacturer, who can modify the channel gain settings in the hardware or acquisition software.
 But if that is not possible, we can also do it ourselves using a so-called montage.
-See the **[ft_prepare_montage](/reference/ft_prepare_montage)** and **[ft_apply_montage](/reference/utilities/ft_apply_montage)** functions, or rearch here on the website for the use of a montage.
+See the **[ft_prepare_montage](/reference/ft_prepare_montage)** and **[ft_apply_montage](/reference/utilities/ft_apply_montage)** functions, or search here on the website for the use of a montage.
 FieldTrip uses the montage for multiple purposes, but basically it is used to do a matrix multiplication of the `montage.tra` matrix with the data matrix, keeping track of the channel names and ordering (which may be different).

 We construct a montage that has one-divided-by-the-gain on the diagonal.
 This will result in channel 207 being multiplied with 1/1.14.